tim-tim707/SW_RACER_RE/README.md

 See NOTES.md for more infos

 # Special Thanks
-Special thanks goes to George Lucas, the LucasArt team that made all these years of fun possible, JayFoxRox, LightningPirate, Galeforce from the SWEP1RCR discord community
+Special thanks goes to George Lucas, the LucasArt team that made all these years of fun possible, JayFoxRox, LightningPirate, Galeforce from the SWEP1RCR discord community.

 # Copyright Disclaimer
 The original game (Star Wars Episode 1 Racer) is a property of the LucasArts Entertainment Company LLC.